 Discharge Planning

-Luckily, acute care stays following knee replacements typically only last 1-2 days. so discharge planning can start during the initial evaluation.
-If possible, have the client's family or caregiver present during therapy sessions, so they are aware of how much assistance the patient will need upon discharge, and be able to make the necessary home modifications for a seamless transition.
+Luckily, acute care stays following knee replacements typically only last 1-2 days, so discharge planning can start during the initial evaluation.
+If possible, have the client’s family or caregiver present during therapy sessions, so they are aware of how much assistance the patient will need upon discharge, and be able to assess and adapt the home environment for safety and independence, making the necessary home modifications for a seamless transition.

 If a client is having difficulty using the stairs in physical therapy, discussing a temporary first-floor set-up with the client and family may be necessary.
 In this case, you may need to recommend a bedside commode, and the patient’s willingness to sponge-bathe if a bathtub is not available on the first floor.
 You will also have to discuss walker safety with the client (e.g. not carrying items while pushing a walker).
 Walker bags or trays can help with this.